 The City of Princeton’s website boasts a wide variety of bird-friendly links.
 Topics include Giving Birds What They Need, Speedy Aerialists, Plants for Songbirds, Helping Purple Martins, Best Practices, and How to Get Birds You Love in Your Backyard.

 The City of Princeton participated in the 2017 Great Backyard Bird Count and recorded observations on eBird.
 The species that were counted included Canada Geese, Bald Eagles, Red-tailed Hawks, Red-headed Woodpeckers, Downy Woodpeckers, Blue Jays, House Sparrows, Purple Fiches, American Goldfinches, Northern Cardinals, American Tree Sparrows, Dark-eyed Juncos, American Crows, and Black-capped Nuthatches.
 Eight families and twelve individuals participated.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Operation Migration was again at the White River Marsh outside of Princeton.
-Visitors can view baby Whooping Cranes going through flying lessons if they visit in mid-to-late summer.
-Joe Duff, pilot and co-founder of Operation Migration, uses an ultra-light aircraft to guide young Whooping Cranes from Wisconsin to Florida where this population spends the winter.
+Operation Migration was held at the White River Marsh outside of Princeton before it ended.
+Visitors could view baby Whooping Cranes going through flying lessons if they visited in mid-to-late summer.
+Joe Duff, pilot and co-founder of Operation Migration, used an ultra-light aircraft to guide young Whooping Cranes from Wisconsin to Florida where this population spends the winter.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.